We love to play

 Welcome To Cath’s Kindy Preschool and Early Years Learning Centre

 Cath’s Kindy, Preschool and Early Years Learning Centre, is a purpose built centre which opened in October 2004.
-We offer superior quality care and development, servicing the Wollondilly and Macarthur Region.
-To give you an idea of where we are, we are located just 3 minutes from the M5 Freeway to Sydney, 2 minutes from Bingara Gorge, approx 13 minutes drive from Picton, 20 minutes drive from Campbelltown and 25 minutes drive from Wollongong.
+We offer superior quality care and development, servicing the Wollondilly Region and outskirts.
+To give you an idea of where we are in Wilton, we are located just 3 minutes from the M5 Freeway to Sydney, 2 minutes from Bingara Gorge Wilton, approx 13 minutes drive from Picton, 20 minutes drive from Campbelltown and 25 minutes drive from Wollongong.

 We are a dynamic, motivated and enthusiastic team of professional educators.
 Together the team at Cath’s Kindy have over “50” years of early childhood experience and knowledge.
 We cater for children aged 0-6 years as well as providing before and after school care.

 We are dedicated to meeting each child’s individual needs whilst they are developing in our care.
 We want both children and parents to feel happy, safe, comfortable and be able to establish themselves as an individual outside of the family unit.
 We have an extensive school readiness program which is designed by a Primary School Teacher.

 We welcome parent/carers input and value the link we have as part of your child’s extended family.
 We feel we have a special responsibility to be involved in the care and development of your child.

 We are a privately owned centre with very much a “community” feel.

 Cathryn Ivanoff, Director